PostgreSQL Source Connector (Debezium) Configuration Properties

 signal.data.collection

 Fully-qualified name of the data collection that is used to send signals to the connector.
-Specify the collection name using the following format: <schemaName>.<tableName>.
+Use the following format to specify the collection name: <schemaName>.<tableName>.

 incremental.snapshot.chunk.size